regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 # Do we read and understand anything other than what is written?

 ##### 2 Cor 1:13
->For we are <font color="orange">not writing to you anything other than what you read and understand</font> and I hope you will fully understand
+>For we are <font color="orange">not writing to you anything other than what you read and understand</font> and I hope you will fully understand, and I hope <font color="orange">you will understand</font> until the end;

-Do we add and remove from God's Word?
+- Do we add and remove from God's Word?
-Do we read and understand anything other than what is written?
+- Do we read and understand anything other than what is written?

-Let's use the question: are we made of two or three parts to evaluate it?
+Let's use the question: Are we made of two or three parts to evaluate it?

-Historically we create this framework of one or another and we narrow the possibilities to consider.
-In this case is very confusing because they both make sense for some verses and both don't make sense in others.
+Historically man creates frameworks to "help" in the process of understanding the Bible.
+In this case, the framework is two or three parts.
+Looking at man's thinking and not God's, we narrow the possibilities to consider.
+Again in this case, is very confusing because they both make sense for some verses and both don't make sense in others.

 ### Dichotomy (two parts) or Trichotomy (three parts)?
 ![](./img/part-options.png)